-Once little more than a desert outpost, Riyadh is now one of the Middle East's fastest growing cities, and there are plenty of activities in the Saudi capital to entertain eager expats.
+Once a little more than a desert outpost, Riyadh is now one of the Middle East's fastest-growing cities, and there are plenty of activities in the Saudi capital to entertain eager expats.
 Westerners will need to adjust their social expectations, though, as local Sharia law forbids alcohol, nightclubs and bars.

 Forming part of the King Abdul Aziz Historical Centre, the National Museum is a local landmark that gives insight into the history of Saudi Arabia.
 Its eight exhibition halls contain captivating displays of Saudi culture in its past and present forms.